abd8126/Pep-Coding/README.md

                2.3 for marks above 70 and less than equal to 80, print fair.
                2.4 for marks above 60 and less than equal to 70, print meets expectations.
                2.5 for marks less than equal to 60, print below par.
+    Ques4: 1.
+You are required to check if a given set of numbers is a valid pythagorean triplet.
+           2. Take as input three numbers a, b and c.
+           3. Print true if they can form a pythagorean triplet and false otherwise.